 I could have used photos of beautiful rooms, but the photo above made more sense to me.
 Twin Lotus Koh Lanta is located on a huge property (12 acres!) in a natural setting.
 You will hear the birds chirp, see the reptiles pass by.
-The 3 Kilometers long Kawkwang beach is right at the edge of the property.
-The buffet breakfast has a handsome amount of options to choose from.
-It’s located in the northern part of the island.
+The 3-kilometer-long Kawkwang beach is right at the edge of the property.
+The breakfast buffet has a handsome amount of options to choose from.
+It’s located on the northern part of the island.

 Crown Lanta Resort and Spa

-It’s a fantastic boutique resort to the northern part of the island and not far from Twin Lotus.
-They have spacious and sparkling clean rooms.
-The hotel is surrounded by jungles.
-You can relax in 2 big swimming pools in the hotel.
+It’s a fantastic boutique resort in the northern part of the island, not far from Twin Lotus.
+They have spacious, sparkling clean rooms.
+The hotel is surrounded by jungle.
+You can relax in two big swimming pools in the hotel.

 Lanta Miami Resort

-This three-star hotel is located right on a beach with plenty of greeneries.
-It’s halfway between the north and south of the island.
+This three-star hotel is located right on a beach with plenty of greenery.
+It is located halfway between the island’s north and south ends.
 You can enjoy a fire show at the bar at night.
-Lanta Miami resort has two sections, try to grab a room near the beach because you might find the other part a bit distant.
+Lanta Miami Resort has two sections, try to grab a room near the beach because you might find the other part a bit distant.

 Lanta Sand Resort and Spa

 It’s an astoundingly beautiful resort located on a pristine beach in the northern part of Koh Lanta.
 The rooms are big and well equipped.
-If you seek tranquillity, this is a good place as the surroundings are quiet.
-It also has a small gym, spa facilities and a swimming pool.
-Some reported that the resort is a bit dated.
+If you seek tranquility, this is a good place, as the surroundings are quiet.
+It also has a small gym, spa facilities, and a swimming pool.
+Some have reported that the resort is a bit dated.

 Coco Lanta Resort

-This is also a highly rated hotel in Koh Lanta right on the beach.
-Pra-Ae beach is only a short distance.
-It’s 1/4 the between north and south leaning towards the south.
+This is also a highly rated hotel in Koh Lanta, right on the beach.
+Pra-Ae Beach is only a short distance away.
+It’s 1/4 the way between north and south, leaning towards the south.
 The staff of this eco-friendly resort is welcoming and well behaved.
 The beach in front is not great for swimming.

 Lanta Pearl Beach Resort

-This hotel is located in the middle of a long beach and a good value for the money.
-This bungalow resort is one of the oldest in Koh Lanta but still holds its reputation high.
-The rooms are lovely with good bathrooms and the staff is friendly.
+This hotel is located in the middle of a long beach and offers good value for the money.
+This bungalow resort is one of the oldest in Koh Lanta but still holds its reputation highly.
+The rooms are lovely, with good bathrooms, and the staff is friendly.
 If you want to stay in Long Beach, this is a fantastic option!

 Pimalai Resort and Spa

 This 5 star hotel is definitely one of the top three most popular resorts in Koh Lanta.
 If you can afford it, look no further and book your stay in Pimalai.
-It’s located in a tropical forest and has direct access to a 1 Kilometer long beach.
+It’s located in a tropical forest and has direct access to a 1-kilometer-long beach.
 You will get all the amenities you could ever imagine from here!
-They have an outstanding amount of food collection for breakfast.
+They have an outstanding collection of food for breakfast.